HigherOrderCO/Bend/README.md

 A match syntax for machine numbers.
-We match the case 0 and the case where the number is greater than 0, `n-1` binds the value of the matching number - 1:
+We match the case 0 and the case where the number is greater than 0, if `n` is the matched variable, `n-1` binds the value of the number - 1:
 ```rs
 Number.to_church = λn λf λx
   match n {